-This post was originally published in December 2013 and has been updated to reflect the interface of Google Analytics in 2018.
+[Editor’s note: This post was originally published in December 2013 and has been updated to reflect the interface of Google Analytics in 2020.]

-Over 4 years ago, Google decided to hide something marketers hold dear: search terms leading to the website.
+Almost 7 years ago, Google decided to hide something marketers held dear: search terms leading to the website.
 It seems quaint, now, but there was a time Google made those search terms available to web analytics tools like WebTrends or Google Analytics.
 At the time, the online marketing world collectively gasped:

 Search terms leading to the site provide user intent data that clicks, bounce rate, and most other types of quantitative stats do not.
 If you want to hear from your users directly without using a survey, you have two rich data sources: